bohendo/blog-content/clippings/time-management-for-sys-admins.md

  - loc 1856 - Unix/Linux users will find it useful to enable the “at” service and use it to send email to your cell phone at a certain time:

- - loc 1868 - record them when I RSVP.
-I even record them when I so that I don’t accidentally repeat my rejection.)

  - loc 1868 - Party invites.
 (I record them when I RSVP.
-I even record them when I so that I don’t accidentally repeat my rejection.)
+I even record them when I reject so that I don’t accidentally repeat my rejection.)

  - loc 1884 - I keep a weekly, monthly, and yearly list of reminders in my PAA.
 On every Monday, I read the weekly sheet and fill in any items for the remaining week.
 On the first of each month, I read the monthly sheet and fill in this month’s commitments.

  - loc 1884 - I keep a weekly, monthly, and yearly list of reminders in my PAA.
 On every Monday, I read the weekly sheet and fill in any items for the remaining week.
 On the first of each month, I read the monthly sheet and fill in this month’s commitments.
 On the first day of the year, I fill in the yearly items.

- - loc 1946 - cycles.
-I love working in cyclic industries.
-It makes planning things a lot easier.
-In fact, when I’m not in a cyclic industry, I try to find the

  - loc 1946 - I love working in cyclic industries.
 It makes planning things a lot easier.
 In fact, when I’m not in a cyclic industry, I try to find the unofficial cycle, or, when possible, move the company into a cycle.